capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/04-patterns.md

 # Patterns

 Five proven patterns for different integration styles.
-Pick the one that matches your API, not a one-size-fits-all wrapper.
+Pick the pattern that matches your use case, not a one-size-fits-all wrapper.
+You can use multiple patterns with the same API.
 These patterns help you handle **heterogeneous integrations** (SDKs, REST, SOAP) with a consistent interface.

 ## CRUD Pattern